 Since 1962 NRECA International has developed programs that promote economic prosperity in developing countries through strategic electrification planning.
 Our team continues to help developing economies take the first steps and create permanent business cultures and operating environments in which local electrification institutions are able to survive, compete, prosper and grow.
-Check out how we’re helping four countries improve lives of their people through electrification:
+Check out how we’re helping many developing countries improve lives through electrification:

 Angola has almost 29 million people and is the third largest economy and second largest oil producer in African.
 Located in southwest Africa, only 34% of Angolans (and only 10% in rural Angola) have access to reliable electricity, despite recent progress in increasing electricity supply.
 Read more.

 In Colombia, 97 percent of the households have electricity access.
 However, nearly 1.8 million Columbians located in rural areas still have no access to any form of commercial electric service.
 In 2017, NRECA International was selected by the World Bank to design an electrification plan for the Department of La Guajira and a national electrification strategy for Colombia’s Ministry of Mines and Energy.
 Learn more.

 NRECA International supported the Ethiopia Ministry of Water, Irrigation and Energy (MoWIE) to develop a comprehensive national electrification strategy.
 Funded by the World Bank, this strategy lays the groundwork for sustainable economic growth by expanding access to electricity for millions of Ethiopians living in urban, peri-urban, rural and remote areas.
 Learn more.